-By Micheal P. Stone, Esq.
+By Michael P. Stone, Esq.
 GENERAL COUNSEL TO THE RSA LEGAL DEFENSE TRUST

-TEN RULES OF ENGAGEMENT IN THE INTERNAL INVESATIGATORY AND DISCIPLINEARY PROCESS
+TEN RULES OF ENGAGEMENT IN THE INTERNAL INVESTIGATORY AND DISCIPLINARY PROCESS

-The rights you have as a California peace officer were established after years of effort by many who wanted to see that law enforcement officers in this State would be free from abusive arbitrary and unfair treatment by overzealous or politically motivated officials in internal discipline matters.
+The rights you have as a California peace officer were established after years of effort by many who wanted to see that law enforcement officers in this State would be free from abusive, arbitrary and unfair treatment by overzealous or politically motivated officials in internal discipline matters.
 You will not benefit from these protections unless you exercise the rights provided for you.
 Many of the rights in the Bill of Rights Act pertain to "interrogations" which "could lead to punitive action".
-Anytime you find yourself in this predicament immediately demand to consult with a knowledgeable representative, before you answer any questions.
-Always take the time to contact the Riverside Sheriffs' Association for assistance and information.
+Anytime you find yourself in this predicament, immediately demand to consult with a knowledgeable representative, before you answer any questions.
+Always take the time to contact your association or legal counsel for assistance and information.
 You owe it to yourself.

-I wrote these rules may years ago and they have been modified over time as changes in the law have occurred.
+The advice herein comes from forty-one years with law enforcement, thirty of them devoted almost exclusively, and they have been modified over time as changes in law have occurred.
 The advice herein comes from thirty-four years with law enforcement, twenty-two of them devoted almost exclusively to defending men and women in our profession.
 Please take them seriously.

--Michel P. Stone Esq.
+-Michael P. Stone Esq.
 Pasadena, CA